 UPPAbaby Cruz or Vista: Which Should You Buy?

 The decision to buy the Cruz or Vista hinges on your current or planned family size.
 If you have or plan to have two children close in age (say, 18 months or less apart), then the Vista is the better option for you.
-The Vista will be able to fit both children, which is something the Cruz isn't designed to do.
-You can see various Vista color and seating options on the stroller's Amazon page.
+The Vista will be able to fit both children, which is something the Cruz isn’t designed to do.

 So, when deciding between the UPPAbaby Cruz and Vista, consider your family plan and, of course, your budget.
 Both of these are pricey strollers, so financial factors need to weigh into your decision as well.
 But whether you choose an UPPAbaby Cruz or Vista, you’ll get a sturdy, durable stroller that should last through the toddler years for all of your little ones.